 Charles Darwin left a formidable legacy for scientists, as well as for unsuspecting clergy.

-From 1842 until his death in 1882, Darwin and his cherished family live in Downe, England, 15 miles or so south of London in Down House.
-The house and surrounding land was the family home, where the ever curious naturalist observed wildlife, built himself a heated greenhouse, and wrote the groundbreaking work On the Origin of Species.
+From 1842 until his death in 1882, Darwin and his cherished family lived in Downe, England, 15 miles or so south of London in Down House.
+The house and surrounding land was the family home, where the ever-curious naturalist observed wildlife, built himself a heated greenhouse, and wrote the groundbreaking work On the Origin of Species.

 On the Down House grounds, visitors can stroll the Sandwalk through the woods where Darwin spent his days pondering his experiments and their results.
 Many of his manuscripts are also digitally on display.

-(An under-reported fact: Darwin proved that seeds did move across continents before transatlantic voyages, via the guano of migrating birds.)
+(An under-reported fact: Darwin proved that seeds did move between continents before the advent of transatlantic voyages, via the guano of migrating birds.)